 If you decide to eat a ketogenic diet, keep in mind that the carb intake should be reduced.
 Keeping them both high will not get you the results you’re after.

-I have tried in the last 4 months to be on a HFLC diet along with the Intermittent fasting and honestly my results are very good.
-I used to eat a very high carb diet (like vegan diet) and I still enjoy these foods but now my body is craving more fats, protein and vegetables on the side.
-I typically have eggs, fish, vegetables, full fat dairy with no sugar, tofu, tempeh, some fruit, loads of nuts, avocados, coconut and I truly feel fuller once my meal is done.
+I have tried in the last 4 months to be on a HFLC diet along with the Intermittent fasting and honestly my results are very good BUT BUT BUT I used to eat a very high carb diet (like vegan diet) and I still enjoy these foods that I don’t want to give up on.
+I don’t think I can follow a diet or eat simply in my everyday life without treats(treats I make not KETO treats), bread, pasta, variety of fruits and vegetables.

 If you have any questions, let me know and if you do try the HFLC diet share your results and thoughts!